ZoqueLabs/website/_drafts/seeking_seeker.md

 ### 0x03.1 Starting point: **favicon** of the reCAPTCHA template (with Censys)

-Let's start with how small a big clue leaves: the **favicon** of the **Google reCAPTCHA** template in Seeker.
-The idea is to remove the **SHA-256** from the template favicon and search for it in Censys (without an account).
+Let's start with a small clue with big traces: the **favicon** of the **Google reCAPTCHA** template in Seeker.
+The idea is to get the **SHA-256** from the template favicon and search for it in Censys (without an account).

 > **What is a favicon?**
 The *favicon* is the little icon you see in the browser tab and in bookmarks.
 Technically it is a small file (ICO/PNG/SVG) that the site serves (typically `/favicon.ico` or referenced in the `<head>`).
-Since many templates reuse the same favicon, their **hash** becomes an easy “mini-fingerprint” to search and correlate between instances (ideal for under-recycled hunting like Seeker's).
+Since many templates reuse the same favicon, their **hash** becomes an easy “mini-fingerprint” to search and correlate between instances (ideal for over-recycled hunting like Seeker's).

 ```bash